 Partners Paul Brehony and Abdulali Jiwaji, and Head of Knowledge and Legal Services Johnny Shearman examine the report into the FCA / London Capital & Finance (LC&F) and its failures to effectively regulate and supervise LC&F and what this means for the FCA.

-Paul, Abdulali and Johnny’s article was published in Global Risk Regulator, 22 January 2021, and can be found here.
+Paul, Abdulali and Johnny’s article was published in Global Restructuring Review, 22 January 2021, and can be found here.

 The independent review of the regulator was instigated by the FCA at the direction of the UK’s Treasury and was carried out by the former Court of Appeal Judge, Dame Elizabeth Gloster.

 Tasked with determining whether the FCA discharged its functions in respect of LCF in a manner that enabled it to effectively fulfil its statutory objectives, Dame Elizabeth concluded that it had not and, in doing so, she did not pull her punches.
 Overall, she found that the regulator failed to provide the protection that LCF’s bondholders were entitled to expect and receive.

 LCF’s primary business was lending funded by issuing various non-transferable securities, known as mini-bonds.
 These mini-bonds were issued for up to five years and at rates of interest that varied depending on the terms of the bond and bond issue.
 Prior to its collapse, LCF had raised over £237 million (US$325.31 million) from approximately 16,700 investment products issued to some 11,625 bondholders.
 In November 2017, the UK’s tax authority HMRC approved LCF to manage Individual Savings Accounts (ISAs).
 LCF promptly started to offer products that it claimed to be ISAs, alongside its non-ISA products (such as its pre-existing mini-bond offering).